hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ### Missing Data

-There are situations when information for a particular data element is missing and the source system does not know reason for the absence of data.
+There are situations when information for a particular data element is missing and the source system does not know the reason for the absence of data.

 #### Missing Must Support and Optional Data